zmkfirmware/zmk/docs/docs/development/new-behavior.md

 Remember to change the copyright year (`XXXX`) to the current year when adding the copyright headers to your newly created files.
 :::

-If the pull request contains multiple commits, combine them into a single commit before submitting.
-Remember to check for any code reviews and stay updated with any users testing your new behavior.
+While you wait for your PR to become approved and merged into the main repository, please stay up to date for any code reviews and check in with users testing your new behavior.
+For more detailed information on contributing to ZMK, it is recommended to thoroughly review the [documentation for contributors](https://github.com/zmkfirmware/zmk/blob/main/CONTRIBUTING.md).